 EasyTableView for iPhone PrototypingOur first blog post of 2010 presents a tool that we’ve been using internally and that might be useful for other people.

-OpenGL ES 2.0 on iPhone OS 3.0Now that the NDA on the iPhone OS 3.0 SDK has been lifted (which happened much faster than what I thought it would take!
+OpenGL ES 2.0 on iPhone OS 3.0Now that the NDA on the iPhone OS 3.0 SDK has been lifted (which happened much faster than what I thought it would take!) here’s my first contribution to the world of iPhone OS 3.0 open source code: sample code about how to use OpenGL ES 2.0 on the iPhone 3GS, something I announced in Twitter last week.

 10 iPhone Memory Management TipsMemory management in the iPhone is a hot topic.
 And since I’m talking about it on tonight’s monthly meetup of the French-speaking Swiss iPhone Developers group, I might as well share some tips here from my own experience.